ProximoSrl/ProximoSrl.github.io/_posts/2015-03-21-Setting-up-good-fixture.md

 This test verifies that: *if you try to raise a Domain Event without user context, the engine should throw an exception*.
 Clearly this test fails with Visual Studio Nunit test adapter, because CurrentPrincipal.Identity is equal to current user but it runs perfectly with other test runners.

-Actually we can blame VS Test Runner for this behaviour, but **the real cause of the [erratic test](http://xunitpatterns.com/Erratic%20Test.html) is due to a not perfect test fixture**.
-If the test should test **how our engine behave if no user context is set, we should not rely on the fact that some test runner actually runs the test without an identity set in CurrentPrincipal**.
+Actually we can blame VS Test Runner for this behaviour, but **the real cause of the [erratic test](http://xunitpatterns.com/Erratic%20Test.html) is due to an imperfect test fixture**.
+Let's this for a moment on the purpose of this test; it is going to verify: **how our engine behave if no user context is set**.
+It works perfectly in all test runners except Visual Studio because they runs the test without an identity set in CurrentPrincipal, but this fact is not an assumption of nunit framework.

-If you believe that the real culprit is VS Test Runner, consider what happened if, before this text executes, anohter test set a valid Principal in Thread.CurrentPrincipal property and does not restore it to original value.
-You will end with a failure in all test runner, but the failur will occour only if the other test is executed before this one.
+If you believe that the real culprit is VS Test Runner, consider what happened if, before this text executes, anohter test sets a valid Principal in Thread.CurrentPrincipal property and it does not restore it to original value when the test is finished.
+You will end with a failure in all test runners, but the failure  happens only if the test that sets principal is executed before this one.
 What you have is

-1. You run all test, this test is red
+1. You run all test, test is red
 2. You run the test alone, test is green (because the test that changes CurrentPrincipal is not run)
 3. You run all test again, test is red :|
 4. You change the name of some test and the test returns green (maybe because the test that changes CurrentPrincipal is run after the erratic test

 This is called [erratic test](http://xunitpatterns.com/Erratic%20Test.html), because it is a **test that can fail due to other external conditions**.
 Such kind of tests bring real pain when they fails, because you need to understand if the test fails because the underling assumption is wrong (you have a bug) or if it's an external situation that makes it fail (the bug is in the test).
+In the long run this kind of test should be either fixed or removed from your suite of test.

 The above test is better refactored in this way: